John-R-Wallace-NOAA/JRWToolBox/README.md

 https://stackoverflow.com/questions/10586652/r-preserve-order-when-using-matching-operators-in

 - gitHub_SHA() shows the current (full) SHA for a given repo.
-A call is also given that can be used to revert back that Commit in the future.
+A call is also given that can be used to revert back to that Commit in the future:

       gitHub_SHA("John-R-Wallace/R-ToolBox")

       SHA: a269b7fda4acec1b303d42351a66b3d042cd2c6d from reference: master

       Current date and time and the call to reinstall this Commit in the future:

       2017-11-17 12:23:24
       devtools::install_github('John-R-Wallace/R-ToolBox', ref = 'a269b7fda4acec1b303d42351a66b3d042cd2c6d')